 Osborne House was founded by Chairman, John G. Fifield, FRICS, in 1984, originally in Manchester.
-Edward G. Fifield, BSc, FRICS is Managing Director, Rosalind G. Fifield is Finance Director and Company Secretary and Patrick C.J Holme, is a Non-Executive Director.
+Edward G. Fifield, BSc, FRICS is Managing Director, Charles G. Fifield FRICS is Company Secretary and Patrick C.J Holme, is a Non-Executive Director.

 The Company was formed initially to enter into a Partnership Agreement with Vale Royal Borough Council (now Cheshire West & Chester) to develop part of a 160-acre office campus on the outskirts of Northwich, Cheshire, known as Gadbrook Park.